drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 At the end of the day, a build system just won’t work for all languages, and that’s OK.
 Bazel was designed for a different usecase than JS.
 And it’s natural that Bazel tried to solve a problem for everyone, especially with the growing popularity and maturation of JS.
 And I applaud all the lovely contributors and maintainers that are making an effort at making Bazel better!
 But that doesn’t mean I’d touch Bazel with a 10 foot pole for handling JS right now.

-But rather than end on a sour note and be a downer, I know a natural question is “well if all that is true, then what _would_ make Bazel compatible with JS?”
-And to give a more concrete answer than “make it like Turbopack” (OK, I lied—I did end up mentioning it again), only 3 changes would be required:
+But rather than end on a sour note and be a downer, I can sum up what _would_ make Bazel compatible with JS with a more concrete answer than “make it like Turbopack” (OK, I lied—I did end up mentioning it again), only 3 changes would be required:

-1. **Bazel runs npm executables with zero config.** The entire Node.js world operates off npm executables.
-Everything meaningful happens in npm scripts—building, linting, testing.
-All the problems of bottom-up building, working local dev setup, and reliability are all handled by Bazel deferring to… the thing that already existed and is already working as expected.
-Bszel needs to run zero-config commands just like Turborepo does.
+1. **Bazel runs npm executables with zero config.** The most important tools in the ecosystem——build systems, linters, test runners—run via CLI and npm bins.
+Having to rewrite every CLI we want to use in Starlark is insane; we should just be able to use the damn thing.
-2. **Bazel treats local `node_modules` as the canonical source.** All Node.js tools rely on the `node_modules` local directory to share cache, and talk to other packahes.
+2. **Bazel treats local `node_modules` as the canonical source.** All Node.js tools rely on the `node_modules` local directory to share caches and talk to other packages.
 This is what powers Electon ecosystems like VS Code.
-Don’t overlook all the optimizations npm packages are using that all happen in that local folder—not in the hermetic layer.
+Don’t overlook all the optimizations npm packages are using that all happen in that local folder—not the hermetic layer.
-3. **No rules_ts.** In case it hasn’t clicked, evidence of Bazel’s incompatibility has been right under your nose the whole time.
-If Bazel Just Worked™ with the npm ecosystem, rules_ts goes away.
-After all, TypeScript is just another package.
+3. **No `rules_ts`.** Evidence of Bazel’s incompatibility has been right under your nose the whole time.
+If Bazel Just Worked™ with the npm ecosystem, `rules_ts` goes away.
+After all, TypeScript is a package just like any other.
 The fact that Bazel requires a heavyweight wrapper for every tool you use is not a sustainable development model.
 Bazel will always be playing catchup to JS’ ecosystem.
-But if Bazel truly integrated with JS, `rules_js` would be the end-all be-all.
+But if Bazel truly integrated with JS, `rules_js` would have everything you needed.

 Will all these changes happen?
-Who can say.
-The Bazel project and its devs doesn’t owe me, or anyone else for that matter, anything.
-And these changes would probably disrupt all the things it’s doing properly.
+I don’t know.
+And I’m not making ’em.
 But until these changes are made, I’ll personally be using anything _but_ Bazel for JS.
-And you should too.
+And you should, too.